kilelx/ipod/README.md

 🎵 iPod : 1'000 songs in your pocket

--   🍏 The first iPod, 100% designed in CSS _-excepted some icons-_
+-   🍏 The first iPod, 100% designed in CSS _-except some icons-_
 -   One of the most famous slogan : **1'000 songs in your pocket**
 -   The basic features are available : `Play` / `Pause`, `Go to the next song` / `Go to the previous song`, `Go automatically to the next song when the current one ends`
 -  I tried to be as much faithful as I can to the original.
 I also had fun with gradient animations.
--  I manually put 6 old songs in a `data.js`, in memory of the good old days (sorry for the copyright 🥷)
+-  I manually put 6 old songs in a `data.js`, in memory of the good old days (sorry for the copyright)

 ## Things I'd like to improve

--   I could't find out how I could handle with the sound when scrolling on mobile
+-   I couldn't find out how I could handle with the sound when scrolling on mobile